thousandeyes/thousandeyes-futures/README.md

 1. When the continuation function throws an exception `E` when invoked
 2. When the continuation function returns an `std::future` object that becomes ready with an exception `E`
 3. When the `Executor` object is stopped
-4. When the total wait time on the input future exceeds the library's `Time Limit` (see section ???)
+4. When the total wait time on the input future exceeds the library's `Time Limit`

 In the first two cases, `std::future::get()` re-throws the same the exception `E`, whereas in the last two cases it throws a `WaitableWaitException` and its subclass, `WaitableTimedOutException`, respectively.

-Calling the `std::future::get()` method of an `std::future` object returned by the `all()` function throws only when the associated `Executor` object is stopped and when the total wait time on an input future exceeds the library's `Time Limit` (see section ???).
+Calling the `std::future::get()` method of an `std::future` object returned by the `all()` function throws only when the associated `Executor` object is stopped and when the total wait time on an input future exceeds the library's `Time Limit` (see section [Setting and handling the time limit](#setting-and-handling-the-time-limit)).
 In these cases, the method throws a `WaitableWaitException` and its subclass, `WaitableTimedOutException`, respectively.

 ### Stopping executors